wp-plugins/exclude-pages/readme.txt

 1. Create or edit a page, and enjoy the frisson of excitement as you exclude it from the navigation

 == Screenshots ==

-There appears to be a [bug](http://wordpress.org/support/topic/167316?replies=1) in this plugin site, which is causing screenshots to not be updated.
-This may mean there's not a WordPress 2.5 screenshot below.

 1. WP 2.5 - Showing the control on the editing screen to exclude a page from the navigation
 2. WP 2.5 - Showing the control and warning for a page which is the child of an excluded page